IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/fixed_bed_0D.rst

 The initialization method for this model will save the current state of the model before commencing initialization and reloads it afterwards.
 The state of the model will be the same after initialization, only the initial guesses for unfixed variables will be changed.
+For the FixedBed0D model, the initialization method is a general purpose routine for simple unit models where a single control volume is initalized followed by attempting to solve the entire unit.

-The model allows for the passing of a dictionary of values of the state variables of the gas and solid phases that can be used as initial guesses for the state variables throughout the time and spatial domains of the model.
+The model allows for the passing of a dictionary of values of the state variables of the gas and solid phases that can be used as initial guesses for the state variables throughout the time and spatial domains of the model (in this model just time).
 This is optional but recommended.
 A typical guess could be values of the gas and solid inlet port variables at time :math:`t=0`.

 The model initialization proceeds through a sequential hierarchical method where the model equations are deactivated at the start of the initialization routine, and the complexity of the model